Defining Roles and Responsibilities Drives Team Productivity

 Tip 5: Let it evolve over time.

-Once you’ve lived with your chart for a while, you will likely find a reason to change it.
+Once you’ve lived with your chart for a while, you'll likely find a reason to change it.
 Revisit and adjust it whenever you need to evolve.
 Fully integrated with the rest of your Ninety app, the chart is visible, accessible, and easy to change.

-Get access to the Roles and Responsibilities Chart, Issues, To-Dos, Scorecards, Rocks, and more!
+Get access to the Org Chart, Issues, To-Dos, Scorecards, Rocks, and more!
 Sign up for a free trial with access to all Ninety functions, features, and support.

 Now that you’ve learned about defining roles and responsibilities, it’s time to put your knowledge into practice: